espresso/espresso/docs/Workflow.md

 ## Send Files

-`send_files` allow to serve static files from a given directory.
+`send_files` allow to serve all files from a given directory.

 **Example:**